-The React Scheduler, or event calendar, is a fully-featured calendar component that that allows users to manage their time efficiently.
+The React Scheduler, or event calendar, is a fully featured event calendar component that helps users manage their time efficiently.
 It facilitates easy resource scheduling and the rescheduling of events or appointments through editor pop-ups, drag and drop, and resizing actions.

 A wide variety of built-in view modes are available: day, week, workweek, month, agenda, month-agenda, year, and timeline.
 Easily configure each individual view with different, view-specific options.

-Display appointments for a single day or across multiple days.
+Display events and appointments for a single day or across multiple days.

-Display appointments on a single day or multiple days for an entire month.
+Display events and appointments on a single day or multiple days for an entire month.

 Load events virtually and display them as a list in sequential order grouped by day.
 You can specify the number of days to load initially in the agenda view.

 Display the calendar layout and the events of the currently selected date.
 A round indicator at the bottom of a date shows the presence of one or more events on that day.

 Five built-in timeline views are available: timeline day, timeline week, timeline workweek, timeline month, and timeline year.
 Each view displays events accurately across a horizontal time axis for a single day or multiple days.

 To provide better performance, timeline views load resources and appointments virtually on every scroll action.

 The React Scheduler has a highly responsive layout and a finely optimized design for desktops, touchscreens, and smart phones.
 It works well on all mobile phones that use iOS, Android, or Windows 8 OS.

-User-friendly touch gestures and an interactive UI design on schedulers help to produce the best user experience.
+User-friendly touch gestures and an interactive UI design in schedulers help to produce the best user experience.

 The React Scheduler user interface adapts automatically on mobile and desktop devices.
 This helps the application to scale elegantly across all form factors without any additional effort.

 Data binds seamlessly with various local and remote data sources such as JSON, RESTful services, OData services, and WCF services.

 The React Scheduler loads data on demand by default to reduce the transfer and load times.
 Proper field mapping is mandatory while binding Scheduler to data sources with different field names.